jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `esis`: noun, the same as `etic` (e.g. pathogenesis)
 - `etic`: adjective, pertaining to (e.g. pathetic)
   - From Greek `-etikos`, adjectival suffix for nouns ending in `-esis`
-- `ette`: noun, a small thing of a particular type (e.g. barrette, snackette, statuette)
+- `ette`: noun, a small thing of a particular type (e.g. barrette, snackette, statuette, cassette)
 - `fic`: adjective, making, creating (e.g. scientific)
   - From French `-fique` and directly from Latin `-ficus` "making, doing"
 - `ful`: full of, having, characterized by (e.g. hateful, hopeful, bellyful)